-You’ll find there are plenty of ways you can get involved and contribute to what we do.
+There are lots of ways you can get involved and contribute to what we do!
 Each person that supports us, positively impacts their community.

 Do you want to volunteer but can’t find what you’re looking for or your area isn’t listed?
 We’d still love to hear from you!
 Sign up here.